| |

 and give out their own award.
 As a member of the inaugural jury I am

-proud to give the award for the:
+proud to give the award for the: Most Perfect Raspberry Found in a

-Raspberry Tart, Pacific Raspberry
+Jar to Raspberry Tart, Pacific Raspberry

-Mountain Fruit Company, Chico, California
+Jam, Mountain Fruit Company, Chico, California

 They have a whole line of jams you